ondraz/cookiecutter-pypackage-jupyter-book/book/faq.md

 entry point will match the project_slug.
 Options: `'fire'`, `'No command-line interface'`.

-Except above settings, for CI/CD, you'll also need configure github repository secrets at page repo > settings > secrets, and add the following secrets:
+Except above settings, for CI/CD, you'll also need configure GitHub repository secrets at page repo > Settings > Secrets, and add the following secrets:

-* `PERSONAL_TOKEN` (required for publishing document to git pages)
 * `TEST_PYPI_API_TOKEN` (required for publishing dev release to testpypi)
 * `PYPI_API_TOKEN` (required for publish )